-- 1. Push Menu, Setup, Constants, Pump & Pressure and Pump.
-Refer to Figure 21-1.
+- Push Menu, Setup, Constants, Pump / Pressure and Pump Setup.
+Refer to Figure 30-1.

 - 2. To set the Auto Restart mode follow these steps:

-- a) Select the Auto Restart Via drop-down menu.
-Refer to Figure 21-1.
+- Select the Auto Restart Via drop-down menu.
+Refer to Figure 30-1.

-- b) Choose the mode of restart from the dropdown menu.
+- b) Choose the mode of restart from the dropdown menu:

 - " Pressure

 - " Power

 - " Both

-- 3. To set the type of pumping unit follow these steps:
+- To set the type of pumping unit follow these steps:

 - a) Select the Pump Type drop-down menu.

 - b) Choose the type of pumping unit:

 - " Engine Pump

 - " Electric Pump

 - 4. To set the low pressure limit follow these steps:

 - a) Select the Low Pressure field.

-- b) Using the numeric keypad, enter a pressure value in either Pounds Per Square Inch (psi) or Kilopascal (kPa).
+- Using the numeric keypad, enter a pressure value in either Pounds Per Square Inch (psi) or Kilopascal (kPa).

 - c) Push Enter to retain the value.

-- If a mechanical pressure switch is used, the switch should be adjusted manually, and should indicate either an open condition (low pressure) or a closed condition (sufficient pressure).
+- If a mechanical pressure switch is used, the switch should be adjusted manually and should indicate either an open condition (low pressure) or a closed condition (sufficient pressure).
 To select the type of pressure sensor to be used, refer to Pressure Sensor Setup in this section. - 5.
-To set the high pressure limit follow these steps: - a) Select the High Pressure field. - b) Using the numeric keypad, enter a pressure value in either Pounds Per Square Inch (psi) or Kilopascal (kPa). - c) Push Enter to retain the value.
+To set the high pressure limit follow these steps: - a) Select the High Pressure field. - Using the numeric keypad, enter a pressure value in either Pounds Per Square Inch (psi) or Kilopascal (kPa). - c) Push Enter to retain the value.

+- 1. Menu

-- 2. Setup
+- Setup

+- Constants

-- 3. Constants 4.
-Pump
+- 4. Pump / Pressure

-- 5. Pump
+- 5. Pump Setup

-- 6. Auto Restart Via Drop-Down
+- 6. Auto Restart Via

-- 7. Pump Type Drop-Down
+- 7. Pump Type

 - 8. Low Pressure

 - 9. High Pressure